-Before working with clay, I spent over ten years curating and promoting artists and designer-makers, focusing on exhibiting the work of early and mid-career artists.
+Before working with clay, I studied Fine Art Painting at Winchester School of Art, and spent over ten years curating and promoting artists and designer-makers, focusing on exhibiting the work of early and mid-career artists.